arthurz323/research-proposal/maz_research-proposal.md

 - do V1-PPC-pM2

-- question: what info, i.e., physiologically speaking, does V1-PPC & pM2-V1, i.e., how does V1 involve/contribute to visuomotor behaviour, & how does this "loop" update over learning
+- question: what info, i.e., physiologically speaking, does V1-PPC & pM2-V1, i.e., how does V1 involve/contribute to visuomotor behaviour, & how does this "subnetwork" update over learning

 - techniques: